 Pathogenesis and clinical signs

-Infection has been reported to start in olfactory nerve cells from where the virus spreads to the central nervous system (CNS; Wensman et al., 2014).
-A strong T-cell response to the virus is believed to be responsible for the development of clinical signs but other factors may also be important for disease development (Wensman et al., 2014).
-Affected cats develop a range of clinical signs (Fig. 2), amongst others gait disturbances, ataxia, pain in the lower back and behavioural changes (Fig. 3).
+It is postulated that BDV may infect nerve endings in the oropharynx, the nose and/or the intestinal tract.
+The virus is thought to migrate along the nerves to the central nervous system (CNS) (Wensman et al., 2014), where it leads to lymphocytic inflammation and neuronal degeneration.
+A strong T-cell response to the virus is believed to be responsible for the development of clinical signs, but other factors may also be important for disease development (Wensman et al., 2014).
+Affected cats develop gait disturbances, ataxia, pain in the lower back and behavioural changes.
 In some cases, the affected cats lose the capacity to retract their claws.
 Clinical signs will usually progress and affected cats will eventually die after developing severe paralysis of the hind legs.
 However, some cats will recover partially or even completely.
 Subclinical infections can also occur.

 CD8+ lymphocytes stimulated by BDV have been found in peripheral blood, spleen and brain (Johansson et al., 2002).
 These findings suggest that a successful immune reaction usually allows infected cats to control the infection.
 A weak innate immune response to BDV infection in rat brain cell cultures was recently described (Lin et al., 2013).
 It is therefore to be expected that a weak innate immune response may also contribute to disease development in cats.

-Diagnosis on the basis of clinical signs alone is not possible as there are several other viral infections that can lead to similar clinical signs (FIV, FeLV and FCoV).
+Diagnosis on the basis of clinical signs alone is not possible as there are several other viral infections that can lead to similar clinical signs (Feline Immunodeficiency Virus, Feline Leukaemia Virus and Feline Coronavirus).
 Detection of antibodies to BDV by ELISA or indirect immunofluorescence in cats exhibiting clinical signs typical for BDV infection permit a tentative diagnosis (Wensman et al., 2012).

 However, the diagnostic sensitivity of the detection of antibodies, at 81 %, means that not every cat with BDV infection will have detectable levels of antibodies (Wensman et al., 2012).
 The reason for this is unclear.
 It is speculated that different strains of BDV exist which are sufficiently different from the antigen used in the assay and therefore remain undetected.
 Alternatively, some cats may not be capable of mounting an immune response that is serologically detectable.